ChrisDanAsh/LLM-Chatbot/README.md

 Features multilingual support, streaming responses, and PDF-based document retrieval to answer visa application questions accurately.

+## Rationale
+The official FAQs for Trinidad and Tobago’s electronic Visa (eVisa) system are currently available only in English, which creates a barrier for non-English speakers applying for entry.
+This project provides a multilingual, AI-powered chatbot that allows users to access accurate visa information in their own language.
+This system ensures that applicants can get reliable answers without needing English proficiency.

 ## Features

 - **RAG Architecture**: Combines document retrieval with language model generation for accurate, context-aware responses